Putin marks Victory Day with little to show for 11-week war

 The Russian leader oversaw a Victory Day parade Monday on Moscow’s Red Square, watching as troops marched in formation and military hardware rolled past in a celebration of the Soviet Union’s role in the 1945 defeat of Nazi Germany.

+Also, satellite pictures analyzed by The Associated Press showed two ships off Ukraine’s Snake Island on Monday afternoon.

+One of the ships seen in the images from Planet Labs PBC appeared to be a landing craft.
+Ukraine has repeatedly struck Russian positions there recently, suggesting Russian forces may be trying to re-staff or remove personnel from the Black Sea island.

-Many Western analysts had expected Putin to use the holiday to trumpet some kind of victory in Ukraine or announce an escalation, but he did neither.
+Many Western analysts had expected Putin to use Victory Day holiday to trumpet some kind of victory in Ukraine or announce an escalation, but he did neither.
 Instead, he sought to justify the war again as a necessary response to what he portrayed as a hostile Ukraine.

-“The danger was rising by the day,” Putin said.
-“Russia has given a preemptive response to aggression.
-It was forced, timely and the only correct decision.”

 With the conflict grinding through its 11th week, he steered clear of battlefield specifics, failing to mention the potentially pivotal battle for the vital southern port of Mariupol.